mjbots/moteus/docs/guides/field-weakening.md

 - **Calibration**: Field weakening relies on the specific value of the D axis inductance.
 For many motors, this value can change significantly at different values of D axis current.
 In order to operate stably, moteus requires a longer calibration step to measure this D axis inductance saturation scale effect.
 - **Stability**: For some motors, moteus must be calibrated at a higher `--cal-bw-hz` to operate at a speed in the field weakening regime than would be necessary if the supply voltage were high enough to not require field weakening.
 Calibrating at a higher `--cal-bw-hz` will result in increased audible noise at all speeds.
 - **Hardware Limits**: Even when field weakening is enabled, moteus will restrict the maximum speed to be no more than what could be achieved if the used moteus controller was supplied with its maximum rated input voltage.
 Thus if you are already operating your controller near the maximum rated board voltage, there may be minimal or no gains in speed achievable through field weakening.

+The [moteus performance analysis tool](https://mjbots.github.io/moteus/mpat.html) can be used to estimate the power required and performance when field weakening is enabled or disabled for a given system.

 ## Usage